toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 Display a confirmation prompt when transaction cancelling a transaction edit by pressing "Enter" guarding against accidentely discarding complex split transactions.

-## Custom Flag Names

-Add functionality to provide custom flag names in the "Add Flag" menu.
-A tooltip will also be added to all flags on hover. _**Note**: Custom flag names are stored locally in the browser and will **not** be carried over to other browsers/computers.
-Custom flag names will be lost if browser data is cleared though the flag colors themselves will remain on the transactions._

 ## Deselect Transactions on Save

 Deselect all transactions after a transaction is saved.